Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Acknowledgements

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 The authors want to sincerely thank Klaas Landsman and Manus Visser for providing detailed feedback on manuscripts, suggesting technical and conceptual improvements and for their general involvement and guidance.
-They are also grateful to Sebastian De Haro for his collaboration on this and related work.
+The authors are also grateful to Sebastian De Haro for his collaboration on this and related work.
 SB thanks Aldo Riello and Henrique Gomes for their comments and the insightful conversations in real life and over email.
+We also thank two anynonymous referees for their detailed comments.

+\paragraph{Author contributions} SB wrote the article and derived most results, HBP contributed with discussions, suggestions, feedback and supervision.

-This work is supported by the Spinoza Grant of the Dutch Science Organization (NWO) awarded to Klaas Landsman.
+\paragraph{Funding information} This work is supported by the Spinoza Grant of the Dutch Science Organization (NWO) awarded to N.P.
+(Klaas) Landsman.